codewithanandkumar/Online-Examination-System/README.md

 # Online-Examination-System
-This project has been completed by using PHP web technology, fontend- html, css, javascript and backend- Mysql
+This project has been completed<br>
+by using <p style="color:pink">PHP web technology</p>, fontend- html, css, javascript and backend- Mysql